 Advertising your small business on search engines is a great way to get your website in front of potential customers at the moment they are looking for your type of product or service.
 Many people immediately think of Google for this type of advertising, but you shouldn’t overlook other search engines, such as Bing.

 With over 30% of the search engine market share and 5 billion monthly searches, there is huge potential to reach your target market with Bing ads.
-Click here for a free $50 advertising credit for Bing.
+Click here for a free $100 advertising credit for Bing when you spend $25.

 In this article we will cover: